Deadly Mantis YKTTW Discussion

 - Serene, stern and disciplined warriors, usually martial artists too.
+This stems from Mantis Style Kungfu in Real Life (see its section below).
 This kind is usually good or neutral.

 - Ax-Crazy psychopaths, dangerous Blood Knights always looking for carnage.
 This type of evil mantis characters are often seen as Always Chaotic Evil